flowsforapex/apex-flowsforapex/docs/index.md

 #### Create workflows in Low-Code style

-This application enables every APEX developer to create and run workflows for their APEX apps.
+This application enables every APEX developer to create and run process flows for their APEX apps.
 Have a look yourself what Flows for APEX can do for you!

 ![Example Process running](images/runningMyBigShippingExample.png)